maxertivo/metroid-prime-randomizer-solver/README.md

 Difficulty can either be the full difficulty name (easy, medium, hard, veryhard, expert, all) or the single-letter abbreviation (e, m, h, v, x, a).

 If you provide the "all" option for difficulty, the checker will find the easiest difficulty level for which the seed is completable (or print "False" if not completable).
-Note that this is considerably slower, since each seed my be checked multiple times.
+Note that this is considerably slower, since each seed may be checked multiple times.

 The log directory can either be a folder containing all of the logs, or a single log file.
 Windows-style filepaths (i.e. filepaths with backslash instead of slash) should work.
 When providing a single log file, the file must end with the .txt file extension.
 When providing a directory containing log files, the solver will attempt to parse everything in the directory, so the directory must contain log files only.